• Skip to content

 Share this:

-We are excited to announce the development of a St Francis Xavier Primary School Business Directory, designed to serve as a valuable resource for our entire school community.
+The St Francis Xavier Primary School Business Directory is designed to serve as a valuable resource for our entire school community.
 This directory will be made available to all St Francis Xavier families, through our school newsletter and social media, with the intention of fostering a stronger sense of community and connection among us all.
 Not only will it facilitate networking and support between our families, but it will also provide our school with access to local businesses capable of meeting any needs or services required.
 Through this initiative, we aim to strengthen bonds within our community while also supporting local enterprises.
-If you are interested, please complete this Google Form.
+If you are interested, please complete this Google form.

 Prev